The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 Hubs

-In the end, hubs are the things that spin.
+High-quality hubs are often overlooked.
+But they are as important as quality spokes, rims, etc. In the end, hubs are what spin.
 And as my friend says, “What spins on the bike has to be high-quality.”

 Hubs differ by weight, construction, and, of course, bearings.
 Learn more about the benefits and disadvantages of steel vs. ceramic bearings.